MichaelCurrin/dev-cheatsheets/cheatsheets/other/glossary.md

 Terminal | Same as command-line. e.g. Open your terminal and run the shell command there.
 Terminal emulator | Originally a terminal was a dumb keyboard and screen that did no processing alone but allowed you to interface with a larger machine, which had many terminals for people to use.
 On modern day machines, you will use a terminal emulator (or terminal applications) which feels like the old terminal and lets you run shell commands.
 You'll download and use a terminal emulator like Konsole, iTerm2, or Yakuake.
 Command-prompt | A way to interact with an application or the shell. e.g. Open the command-prompt application on Windows to run shell commands.
 Or use the command-prompt on your IDE to type or select commands to run like to format a file.
-REPL
+REPL | Read Evaluate Print Loop.
+An interactive program that takes a command (read), processes it (evaluate), displays output (print) and then waits to read more input (loop).
+Unlike a program that runs or stops but without asking for more input, a REPL is a text-based interactive way to repeatedly send ad hoc instructions.
+A Bash shell and Python interactive console are good examples of a REPL.
+But you can also build your own REPL within say your Python program.
+Rather than expecting code as input, you expect text.
+Like asking a user for their name on one line, asking for their age on the next and doing something with those.
+Typically a REPL has a help command to see available commands you can give, including an exit command to break out the loop with `exit`, `quit` or `q`.

 ## Visual interfaces

 Term | Description
 ---  | ---
-UI
+UI | User Interface.
+General way to describe how a user interacts with a program.
+Such as using a shell CLI, a REPL, a desktop application or a browser.
 GUI | Graphical User Interface.
 Often the acronym is said as "gooey".
-A GUI is a general term for interacting with an application using a visual interface rather than a text interface.
-For example,
+A GUI is a general term for interacting with an application using a **visual** interface rather than a text interface.
+For example, viewing buttons, images and colors in a window and you can click on items with mouse.
+A text interface is usually linear (top to bottom) while a GUI lets you follow different paths.
+The font and color are mostly fixed in a text UI, while a visual UI uses these and other elements to make a more user-friendly application.

+A GUI is great for inexperienced users or non-coders to use.
+However, it takes more work to make and is more complex to design.